rbsherley/Swans/README.md

 Kéry M. and Schaub M. 2012.
 Bayesian Population Analysis using WinBUGS: A hierarchical perspective.
 Academic Press, Oxford UK.

-Soriano-Redondo A., Inger R., Sherley R.B., Rees E.C., Abadi F., McElwaine G., Colhoun K., Einarsson O., Thorstensen S., Newth J., Brides K., Hodgson D., and Bearhop S. Demographic rates reveal the benefits of protected areas in a long-lived migratory bird.
-In review at Proceedings of the National Academy of Sciences USA.
+Soriano-Redondo A, Inger R, Sherley RB, Rees EC, Abadi F, McElwaine G, Colhoun K, Einarsson O, Thorstensen S, Newth J, Brides K, Hodgson DJ and Bearhop S. 2023.
+Demographic rates reveal the benefits of protected areas in a long-lived migratory bird.
+In review at Proceedings of the National Academy of Sciences USA 120: e2212035120.